woodruffw/screenfetch-c/README.md

 four major *BSD distros, and OS X.

 ### Current Status:
-Right now, the majority of detection functions are complete.
-However, some of the larger ones (detect_distro(), detect_wm(), detect_pkgs()) are lacking Linux/BSD sections due to a lack of a testing environment. screenfetch-c has been successfully compiled and run on Cygwin, OS X, and a select few Linux distros (see below), with most information being displayed correctly.
-However, more testing needs to be done.
-Current phase: completion of BSD/Linux sections, bug squashing, general testing.
+screenfetch-c has been extensively tested on Windows 7 (in the Cygwin environment), OS X (10.6 and 10.8), and Linux (see list below).
+It has not yet been tested on any BSD distro.
+Therefore, I currently advise against using screenfetch-c on *BSD, even if it does compile successfully.
+However, it is up to you.

+There are only a few select sections that still require work.
+They are listed here:
+- DE/WM/WM Theme/GTK detection is not complete on *BSD or Linux.
+As a result, they will appear as 'Unknown' in output.
+- Distro detection is not 100% complete, although it's close.
+If screenfetch-c fails to detect a specific distro, try running it with the -D [distro] flag.
+- Package detection requires more in-depth testing.
+- Certain argument flags are currently unimplemented.
+These include -N, -A, and -S.

 ### Installing screenfetch-c:

 #### Using the provided script (install.sh):
-screenfetch-c can be installed very easily via the install script provided in the /scripts directory.
+screenfetch-c can be installed very easily via the install.sh script provided in the /scripts directory.

 Simply download the script and run it:
 ```
 sudo ./install.sh
 ```

-It will fetch all source code (and manpages) required, build the program, move it to /usr/bin/screenfetch, and clean up after itself.
+It will fetch all source code (and manpages) required, compile screenfetch, install the manpage, and leave a tidy binary in $HOME.
+You can then move that binary whereever you please.

-If you ever need to remove screenfetch-c for any reason, remove.sh is also provided.
-_Note:_ Make sure to run both with sudo, or the installation will be incomplete!
+_Note_: install.sh requires sudo to install the manpage!

 #### Manual compilation:
 Alternatively, you could always compile screenfetch-c yourself.
 It's very easy to do, as